erikfredner/cv/cv.md

 Supervised by Gavin Jones, Mark McGurl, Paula Moya, and Mark Algee-Hewitt

 ### Journal Articles
+"Modeling Hawthorne's Concept of the Nation"\
+Forthcoming in a special issue of *Nathaniel Hawthorne Review*.

 “Average Americans: Hamlin Garland’s ‘Problem of Individual Life’”\
 Under review at *Nineteenth-Century Literature*.